 - f.
 Nonmember departments and agencies shall be eligible to become members of subcommittees or ad hoc groups.
 Requests for such membership shall be addressed to the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management via the Executive Secretary.
-The Deputy Associate Administrator for Spectrum Management shall review the applications, and with the advice of the IRAC, determine whether an agency will be granted membership to the specific subcommittees and ad hoc groups requested.
-As a member of specific subcommittees or ad hoc groups, these departments and agencies shall have the right to appoint, via a letter to the Executive Secretary, a representative and one or more alternates to function in the absence of its representative at those subcommittees or ad hoc groups.
-Any representative or alternate may be accompanied to meetings by such assistants as desired.
+Such requests shall explain how such departments or agencies are stakeholders and have vested interests in the products of the subcommittees or ad hoc groups on which they seek membership.
+The Deputy Associate Administrator for Spectrum Management shall review the applications, and with the advice of the IRAC, determine whether such applicants will be granted membership to the specific subcommittees and ad hoc groups requested.
+As members of specific subcommittees or ad hoc groups, these departments and agencies shall have the right to appoint, via a letter to the Executive Secretary, a representative and one or more alternates to function in the absence of its representative at those subcommittees or ad hoc groups.
 Each representative and alternate shall be an employee of the department or agency they represent, except as provided in Section 1.e of this Article. - g.
-Members of the IRAC, its subcommittees and ad hoc groups, shall ensure that, during any fiscal year, an accredited representative or alternate participates in at least 75 percent of the regular meetings of the group of which they are a member.
-Within the first month of each fiscal year, the chairpersons of each subcommittee and conveners of each ad hoc group shall report to the IRAC regarding attendance.
-With the advice of the IRAC and considering the nature of the work conducted by each particular subcommittee or ad hoc group, the Deputy Associate Administrator for Spectrum Management shall review these reports as well as the attendance of the IRAC, and make a determination regarding the membership of the agencies not meeting the criteria above.
+Members of the IRAC, its subcommittees and the ad hoc groups shall ensure that their appointed representatives or alternates participate in the committees, subcommittees, and groups to which they are appointed.
+Any issues with a member's participation in the IRAC, subcommittee, or ad hoc group should be addressed, in the first instance, by the respective chairperson or convener as appropriate.
+Participation issues that cannot be resolved within a subcommittee or ad hoc group may be referred to the IRAC chairperson for resolution.
+The Executive Secretary shall collect and compile attendance data for the IRAC and report this information from each calendar year to the IRAC chairperson in January of each year.
+Subcommittee chairpersons and ad hoc group conveners shall collect, compile, and present attendance data as part of their status reports in accordance with Article XII.
+The IRAC chairperson will review the attendance data and may address any attendance issues as appropriate.